You can call me Dave…

 Dave then meets his “wife”, the First Lady Ellen Mitchell – who is not told of Dave’s stand-in role as the President – she makes no secret of her contempt for her husband.
 The pair are living separate lives and put on a united front in public.
 Kovic is then used as a puppet President with Alexander pulling his strings and is briefed on this new role and responsibilities.

 At the unit, Dave’s more caring personality comes out in his actions and words, and despite him still, in his presidential role, this leads to a moment of warmth between him and the First Lady.
-However, on return, she challenges him about his hypocrisy as he is not funding the project, while he is in the shower.
+However, she challenges him about his hypocrisy as he is not funding the project, while he is in the shower.

 As Dave, he then breaks free of his puppet mode – enraging Bob – requesting the help of his account friend Murray (Charles Grodin).
 Dave then as President Mitchell makes appropriate changes in the White House Budget with his government to fund the unit.

 This gains more brownie points from the First Lady.
 She slips in to see him that evening, and in conversation, he agrees with her about something that didn’t happen.
 She casually asks him who he is as she now knows he is not her husband or the President… But I’ll let you discover the rest of the film, and this along with the actor playing the Vice President.

-Kline is convincing in both roles and as President Mitchell was an instantly despicable character on meeting him as much as Kline’s real-life doppelgänger Patrick Bergin was in Sleeping with the Enemy (1991).
+Kline is convincing in both roles and made President Mitchell an instantly despicable character on meeting him as much as Kline’s real-life doppelgänger Patrick Bergin was in Sleeping with the Enemy (1991).
 As Dave,

 Bergin Kline showed a down to earth, instantly likeable character.